Jackie Blue: Political career

+Human rights advocacy

 Blue was appointed Equal Employment Opportunities Commissioner at the Human Rights Commission in April 2013 and took up the position in June 2013.
 She resigned from Parliament and was replaced by Paul Foster-Bell.

 As Commissioner she urged New Zealand sporting bodies to "level the playing field" for women.

 In 2018 she told a UN committee before leaving the Human Rights Commission that successive governments have failed New Zealand women over domestic violence, the number one human rights issue.

 In the 2019 Queen's Birthday Honours, Blue was appointed a Member of the New Zealand Order of Merit, for services to women and the State.

+Return to politics

+In March 2026, Blue resigned her National Party membership, saying the Sixth National Government's handling of pay equity changes was her breaking point.
+She also said that she would be joining The Opportunity Party to mentor its leader Qiulae Wong.